 - The deadline for reference letters is February 14, 2023.

 - Notification of selected interns will be on or about February 26, 2023.

 - Intern must accept or decline by March 11, 2023.

 Other NIH Summer Programs

-Applicants who are not selected for the BESIP will automatically have their BESIP applications released for viewing by the general NIH staff so that the applicant may become eligible for hiring into the regular summer internship program (SIP).
-Any inquiries about admission to SIP must be made to the Office of Education and Training, Dr. Yeown Cheon (email@example.com) and not to BESIP.
+Applicants who are not selected for the BESIP will automatically have their BESIP applications released into the SIP pool for viewing by the general NIH staff so that the applicant becomes eligible for consideration for the regular summer internship program (SIP).
+Any inquiries about admission to SIP must be made to the Office of Education and Training, Dr. Yeown Cheon (firstname.lastname@example.org) and not to BESIP.

 Stipend and Benefits

 The BESIP summer stipend is approximately $6100 for the 10 week program.
 The amount is based on the NIH Policy Manual for Intramural Research and Training Awards (IRTA) stipends for the Summer Internship Program (SIP) as a rising senior.
 Stipends will be dispensed in arrears as a prorated amount at the end of the months of June, July and August for the ten-week duration of the program.
 BESIP interns frequently elect to share local housing to reduce the housing costs.
 Information about housing can be found at the Office of Intramural Education and Training (OITE) website https://www.training.nih.gov/assets/Moving_Guide.pdf.
 The intern must pay any travel expenses to and from NIH from the summer stipend.